empdarkness/altair/README.md

 	 - Usage: `!enemy "Enemy" CurrentLevel MissionLevel new/old/current`
 		 - Calculates DPH, Armor, Health, Shields, EHP, and Damage Reduction
 		 - Can use old/new/current scaling formulas.
 Default usage is current scaling, If mission level is above 100, it will change to calculate for Steel Path Scaling.
 You can override this.
-		 - Some enemies do not have known base damage values, such as Infested units, and they will show up as always having 0 DPH/DPS.
+		 - Some enemies do not have known base damage values.
+As such, the only damage related thing shown is their multiplier.
 		 - When calculating things such as EHP, there is no consideration in damage types.
 - **Specter**
 	- Usage: `!specter Warframe "Weapon" CurrentLevel MissionLevel new/old/current`